 Of course, I remember Miami Vice.
 You didn’t have to be a fan of the show to know how popular and culturally significant it was at the time.
 For much of America, it was the epitome of cool.
 Two trendy, well dressed narcotics officers busted bad guys in a very action-packed one hour weekly drama.
 It’s theme song actually got lots of airplay on the radio back in the day.
 The show was loaded with appearances with then- contemporary music.
 Occasionally, musicians would appear as themselves, performing in the back ground on the show.
 Others, like Phil Collins and Gene Simmons, showed off their acting skills as a “villain of the week”

 But for all of this, I had never actually watched an episode.
-Years after the series ended, I would come across executive producer Michael Mann directed movies such as ali, and of course the miami vice adaptation.
-I would also learn Dick Wolf, the creator of the law and order franchise, worked as a writer on vice late in the show’s run.
+Years after the series ended, I would come across executive producer Michael Mann directed movies such as Ali, and of course the movie version of Miami Vice.
+I would also learn Dick Wolf, the creator of the Law and Order franchise, worked as a writer on …Vice late in the show’s run.

 There are a handful of things in popular culture that become elevated to an almost folk, hero or folktale kind of status.
 Take Elvis Presley, for instance.
 For the last few generations of Americans, he’s probably best remembered as a caricature of himself.
 The big fat bald guy in the one piece jumpsuit, making all kinds of goofy noises as tries to sing.